bromontana/bromontana.github.io/about.md

 is a legitimate reason for that.

-The community of people who hack are among the most passionate people I have ever met (irregardless of age or affluence), and I can only hope that one day I can empower as many truly passionate people as possible.
+The community of people who hack are among the most passionate people I have ever met (regardless of age or affluence), and I can only hope that one day I can empower as many truly passionate people as possible.